lislej/QT-Serial-Communication-example/README.md

 # Installation
 ***
 ## QT-Software
-1. clone the git repository.
+1. Clone the git repository.
 2. Open the project in Qt Creator.
 3. Compile with toolkit of choice.
 4. This example uses qDebug() outputs to the console and x, y, and z coordinates to the QEditText box.